The Pre-Comp Performance Review

 What is a Performance Review?

 Every dancer/dance will perform for 3 guest judges; each of which have extensive experience judging, choreographing, and working with dancers of all genres.
-Each routine will be given a 10 minute slot (schedule will be released no later than 1/18).
+Each routine will be given a 10 minute slot.
 We invite parents in to watch soloists and duo/trios perform so they can record the live critiques!

 Are costumes required?